-The Best Smart Speakers of 2020
+The Best Smart Speakers of 2021

 We weren’t sure what to expect upon opening the Bose Home 300 for testing, but we were pleasantly surprised on almost every level.
 While the sound quality can’t quite compete with the (much larger) Echo Studio, the Bose Home 300 allows users to choose between Alexa or Google Assistant; it has handy preset buttons on the top of the speaker; and it can stream audio over Bluetooth, AirPlay, WiFi, or via an old-school auxiliary cable.

-Through its app and smart assistants, the Bose Home 300 can play music from a large number of streaming services, such as Spotify, TuneIn, Amazon Music, Tidal, Pandora, and more.
+Through its app and smart assistants, the Bose Home 300 can play music from a large number of streaming services, such as Spotify, TuneIn, Amazon Music, Tidal, Pandora, and even Apple Music via Airplay or Bluetooth.
 The compatible music and podcast sources will vary a bit depending on which smart assistant you choose (you can only use one assistant at a time, however it is very easy to switch in the Bose app).

 Though not any larger, this speaker is much louder than most of the other smart speakers we included in this roundup.
-While the sound quality isn't what we'd call exceptional, it is definitely sufficient for the way most of us use our smart speakers.
-And if it isn’t, you have the option to group Bose speakers together to create a stereo setup.
+While the audio quality isn't what we'd call exceptional, it is definitely sufficient for the way most of us use our smart speakers.

-The Bose Portable Home is a whole lot like the Bose Home 300.
+The Bose Portable Smart Speaker is a whole lot like the Bose Home 300.
 The shape is different, but it’s wrapped in a similar aesthetic, uses the same app, and can work with either Alexa or Google Assistant.
-This speaker pumps out a lot of sound for its size, and it manages to balance portability and durability surprisingly well.
+This wireless speaker pumps out a lot of sound for its size, and it manages to balance portability and durability surprisingly well.
 The swivel handle on top makes it very easy to carry, and with its water-resistant design, this speaker is at home outdoors or poolside.

-The Bose Portable Home's battery lasts for several hours of high-volume music, and if you have another Bose speaker at home, it is capable of being grouped for multi-room music or stereo setup.
+The Bose Portable Smart Speaker's battery lasts for several hours of high-volume music, and if you have another Bose speaker at home, it is capable of being grouped for multi-room music.
 The optional charging cradle also makes it super easy to grab on the way out the door.

-The Portable Home has a sturdy, thoughtful design, and it's a pleasure to use in any situation.
+The Portable Smart Speaker has a sturdy, thoughtful design, and it's a pleasure to use in any situation.

+Nest Audio, Google’s latest smart speaker, is an upgraded version of the Google Home but with a focus on sound and faster Google Assistant response times, all for less than $100.
+Its performance and cost make the Nest Audio an easy pick for the best value on the market.

+Touting a sleek new design, the Nest Audio comes in five colors and has three hidden touch controls on top that play or pause music and control the volume.
+While the bass could be deeper, the speaker puts out crisp and clear sound, even when cranked all the way up.
+Where this speaker really shines, though, is the Stereo Pairing feature, which allows you to sync two Nest Audio speakers in the same room in stereo.
+It can also be paired with other Nest speakers for sharp, multi-room audio.

 I’m Sarah Kovac, and I am the smart home editor here at Reviewed.
 I’ve been sharing my home with various smart speakers for several years.
 I use them to control my lights, schedule appointments, lock my door, and get the weather forecast.
 I’ve used smart speakers to test all the smart home products I’ve reviewed, so I understand how these speakers and their integrated voice assistants interact with all aspects of a smart home.
 I even occasionally use Bixby.
 I'm legit.